Device-independent uncloneable encryption: Uncloneable encryption scheme with variable keys

-where $q\in[0,1/2]$ will be referred to as the depolarizing-noise parameter.
-We take the measurements for each input value to still correspond to the ideal CHSH measurements in the manner specified above.
-This model for the honest devices (in each instance) achieves a CHSH winning probability of $(1-2q) \omega^*(\CHSH) + q$, and when the input pairs $(x,y)=(0,2)$ or $(1,3)$ are used, the outputs are equal with probability $1-q$ (and the marginal output distributions are uniform).
-Note that even with noise, in the honest case we take the shared state between the parties to be $l$ i.i.d.~copies of the same Werner state.
+This model for the honest devices has the following important properties (for each instance).
+First, it achieves a CHSH winning probability of $(1-2q) \omega^*(\CHSH) + q$.
+Second, when the client and receiver's input pairs are $(0,2)$ or $(1,3)$, the outputs are equal with probability $1-q$ (and the marginal output distributions are uniform).
+In particular, this means that in the decryption step (where the receiver essentially inputs $\eX_i=X_i+2$ into their device for many instances), the honest devices produce outputs that are reasonably ``well correlated'' between the client and receiver, up to the depolarizing-noise parameter $q$.

-While this noise model is quite simple, we remark that given i.i.d.~honest devices with an arbitrary single-instance input-output distribution, it is possible in principle to perform a depolarization procedure (see~\cite{MAG06}) to transform their input-output distribution into a form matching the above description (except on the input pairs $(x,y)=(0,3)$ and $(1,2)$, which do not occur in the protocol), although this is not necessarily the optimal way to use the devices~\cite{MPW21}.
-Alternatively, we note that our subsequent analysis can in fact be phrased entirely in terms of three parameters of the (i.i.d.)~honest devices: the probability that they win the CHSH game given uniformly random $x,y\in\{0,1\}$, the entropy of Alice's output conditioned on Bob's output for $(x,y)=(0,2)$, and the same for $(x,y)=(1,3)$.
+While this noise model is quite simple, we remark that given i.i.d.~honest devices with an arbitrary single-instance input-output distribution, it is possible in principle to perform a depolarization procedure (see~\cite{MAG06}) to transform their input-output distribution into a form matching the above description (except on the input pairs $(0,3)$ and $(1,2)$, which do not occur in the protocol), although this is not necessarily the optimal way to use the devices~\cite{MPW21}.
+Alternatively, we note that our subsequent analysis can in fact be phrased entirely in terms of three parameters of the (i.i.d.)~honest devices: the probability that they win the CHSH game given uniformly random inputs in $\{0,1\}$, the entropy of Alice's output conditioned on Bob's output for input pair $(0,2)$, and the same for input pair $(1,3)$.
 Hence if necessary, one could instead specify these three parameters independently, but for ease of presentation in this work we simply use the single-parameter depolarizing-noise model.

 \paragraph{Error correction.} Because we allow some noise in the honest devices, the client and receiver's output strings from the devices will not be perfectly correlated even in the honest case.
 We shall accommodate this in our protocol by incorporating standard error correction procedures (see e.g.~\cite{Ari10,Ren05,TMP+17}), which we briefly summarize as follows: \begin{fact} Suppose Alice and Bob hold classical random variables $CC'$ following an i.i.d. distribution $\sfP_{C_iC'_i}^{\otimes l}$.
 We shall refer to an error correction procedure as a process in which Alice computes a syndrome value $\syn(C)$ of length $\lsyn$ (in bits) to send to Bob, who uses it together with $C'$ to produce a guess for $C$.
 Then for any $\xi>1$ and $\beta<1/2$, there exists an efficient error-correction procedure such that the syndrome length is